suryaismail/distance/README.md

 * If there’s time, a simple angular project to call the REST API

 ### Future improvements
+* Instead of parameters, I really should have put the distances in the request body
+  * didn't realise until the end
 * Been wanting to try parameterized tests